Winning Numbers & Speculation Subliminal CD

 • Why it’s feared: Salespeople want to maintain trust and credibility and worry about being seen as overly aggressive or manipulative.

-• Impact: This fear can result in hesitation to follow up or assertively close a sale.
+• Impact: This fear can lead to hesitation in following up or assertively closing a sale.

 9. Not Knowing Enough About the Product/Service